-Other, please specify (Better competitive position to reflect shifting consumer preferences, resulting in increased revenues)
+Other, please specify

-Akenerji is providing energy services to its customers to reduce their electricity consumption which helps them to achieve their energy and environmental goals.
-Services includes such as energy analysis and audits, energy management, maintenance and operation, monitoring and evaluation of savings, etc. Turkey develops national emission reduction plan within the framework of EU-ETS Acquis approximation.
+Better competitive position to reflect shifting consumer preferences, resulting in increased revenues installation, operation and maintenance services with the build-operate-transfer model.
+Turkey develops national emission reduction plan within the framework of EU-ETS Acquis approximation.
 If Turkey introduces carbon taxation and/or an emissions trading system (ETS), which sets a limit (or cap) on greenhouse gas (GHG) emissions from installations covered by the system of the companies, the importance of energy efficiency will rise considerably, which will have a positive impact on Akenerji's energy services business.